caelanhadley/sophie-gpt/README.md

 ## How to run

-1. Clone this repository <br>
+1. Clone this repository. <br>
     ```git clone https://github.com/caelanhadley/sophie-gpt.git```

-2. Install the requirements <br>
+2. Install the requirements.<br>
     ```pip install -r requirements.txt```

-3. Create OpenAI and Microsoft Azure accounts
+3. Create OpenAI and Microsoft Azure accounts.
    - OpenAI account should be straight forward.
    - The Azure account is more complicated, after creating an account you will needs to create a speech resource.
    - After creating a speech resource go to you overview to access your API key and region.<br>